KennethEmerson/exam_project_learning_dynamics/README.md

-# Multi-Agent Reinforcement Learning: An Approach Based on the Other Agent's Internal Model
+# Paper review: Multi-Agent Reinforcement Learning: An Approach Based on the Other Agent's Internal Model

 ## Description